kamilAqil/trapi_blog/README.md

-# trapi_blog
+# Strapi application

-blog for practical media site managed by strapi cms
+A quick description of your strapi application